-The Great American Total Solar Eclipse of 2017
+The Great American Total Solar Eclipse

 On Monday, August 21, 2017, people living in the continental United States will have an opportunity to view and photograph the first Solar Eclipse since 1979.
 If you miss out, you’ll have to wait until 2024.
 There are predictions this eclipse may be one of the most photographed astronomical events in human history.
 No matter where you live in the United States, it’s bound to be an unforgettable experience.
 There are 14 states in the path of what is being called the Great American Total Solar Eclipse of 2017.
 The path of the total eclipse will be approximately 100 miles wide.

 NASA‘s Goddard Space Flight Center Scientific Visualization Studio created an awesome video of the eclipse’s path across the United States.